Rohitd1907/sales-eda-project/README.md

 - Overview
 - Tools & Skills
 - Dataset Info
-- Business Questions
+- Key Objectives
-- Process
+- Procject Structure
-- Insights & Conclusion
-- How to Run
+- How to View the Project
+- Key Insights
+- Sample Visualizations

 ## 📌 Project Overview
 This project performs **Exploratory Data Analysis (EDA)** on a retail sales dataset using Python libraries such as **Pandas**, **Seaborn**, and **Matplotlib**.
 The objective is to derive meaningful business insights around sales performance, profit trends, and customer behavior.